hendricwidjaja/T2A2-WebServer-API-v2/README.md

         db.session.rollback() # <-- Insert rollback() to revert any changes made during session return {"error": "An unexpected database integrity error has occurred.
 To prevent any loss, we've rolled back any changes you've made."}, 400
 ```

-- commit or rollback

-##### Session connects to database, track changes, manages what occurs in a transaction

-##### Transactions itself are the single operations to the database which are generally
-the implementation of sessions and managing database interactions

 ---